 In this example, we use a DNS lookup tool to query the DNS server and show the responses.
 You can use the Windows NT command line program, NSLOOKUP, to query a DNS server.
-If you are not familiar with this tool, we suggest the Ipswitch WS_Ping ProPack application, available as a demo at http://www.ipswitch.com/download/main.asp?product=WP-0000, which provides a graphical interface for querying a DNS server.
-Use the Lookup tool in WS_Ping ProPack.

 To describe the DNS entries for a mail server, we use examples from a typical small network and start with the following assumptions: